safaama1/CS/README.md

 <br/>

-_You can see the simulation in the attached picture: You can see the ball in flight from number 8 to number 2 (the simulator paints the thrower in green and the stick in red)._
+_On the attached picture you can see the ball in flight from number 8 to number 2 (the simulator shows the thrower in green and the receiver in red)._

 <br/>